 “I think about the tremendous scientific freedom that I had as a Fellow.
 I was able to pursue research within a scientifically amazing community.
 It was exhilarating.”

-Peter S. Kim, President of Merck Research Labs.
+Peter S. Kim, Professor of Biochemistry, Stanford University.
 Former Whitehead Fellow

 At the heart of Whitehead Institute’s educational mission is the Whitehead Fellows Program—an initiative that has helped cultivate an extraordinary cadre of scientific leaders.